benjaminlyons/vim-config/README.md

 # vim-config
-You can either download the .vimrc and install the plugins manually.
-Or you can use the installation script which can be obtained via
+You can either download the .vimrc and install the plugins manually, or you can use the installation script which can be obtained via
 	'wget https://raw.githubusercontent.com/benjaminlyons/vim-config/master/vim_config_install.sh'
 Then you can run the script with ./vim_config_install.sh.
 It will probably work.